-- A good debate would be characterized by a presentation that includes the components of a good debate as well as the quality of delivery in which the debate is delivered.
-Those components are: - States position - Provides more than one reason supporting their position - Tells delegation how to vote lacks in the quality of delivery.
+A good debate would be characterized by a presentation that includes the components of a good debate as well as the quality of delivery in which the debate is delivered.
+Those components are

+- States position.

+- Provides more than one reason supporting the position.

+- Tells delegation how to vote.